CraftAcademyLabs/coach-guides/miscellaneous/retro.md

   - What went wrong during the period?
   - What could we do differently?
 - Identify and prioritize action points
-- Summarize what we have dicided upon.
+- Summarize what we have decided upon.